 Learning Outcomes: After the completion of this course the participants would gain the knowledge of various types of steel elements like Tension member, compression member and flexural member.
+Note: Use of IS-800 is allowed in the examination.

 Riveted, Bolted & Welded Joints: Rivets and riveting, stresses in rivets, strength & failure of riveted joints.
 Advantages and disadvantages of bolted connections, stresses in bolts and design of bolted connections.
-Types of welds & welded joints, stresses in welds, design of welds, eccentrically loaded welded joints
+Types of welds & welded joints, stresses in welds, design of welds, eccentrically loaded welded joints [8]

 Tension Members: Types of tension members, net & gross areas, permissible stresses.
 Design of members subjected to axial loads, combined bending moments & axial loads, lug angles.
-Tension Splice
+Tension Splice [6]